drospond/simple-games/README.md

 * Much much more
 ### Bugs
 * Messages don't send from signed in users on Heroku deployed app
-* Different rooms appear to be communicating games instructions with eachother

 ## Links
 Deployed at:  https://simple-games8723.herokuapp.com/